mbaumer/us_hep_funding/docs/_states/MI.md

 # MI -- Sen. Gary Peters (D) and  Sen. Debbie Stabenow (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  59  HEP grants, totalling  $25,972,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+59 HEP grants, totalling $25,972,000.00

                                    Amount ($)
 Institution
 University of Michigan               10921000